Onondaga Lake Initiatives

 Honeywell is currently evaluating DEC's proposed plan.
 We remain committed to working with the state to finalize an approach and implement an appropriate remedy.
 Obviously this will take time.
-It's not as if one were looking for a company that offers area rug cleaning near you.
-In comparison, that's a simple job, just ask your neighbors for recommendations, look online for rug cleaning companies in your local areas, or as oldtimers once use to do, look in the yellow pages of a telephone book.
+It's not as if the rugs in your New York City apartment got stained and you were looking for a company that offers rug cleaning nyc.
+In comparison, that's a simple job, just ask your neighbors for recommendations, look online for rug cleaning companies in your local areas, or as old timers once use to do, look in the yellow pages of a telephone book.
 On the other hand, cleaning up Onondaga Lake properly is going to take years to do, so patience is of the essence.
 This site gives just a snapshot over a four year period of what the clean up will entail.

 Honeywell Begins Additional Data Collection on Onondaga Lake; Prepares for 1,000 New Lake Samples

 August 25, 2005 - Honeywell is making additional progress on the cleanup of Onondaga Lake as it begins collecting new water and sediment samples.
 The work, which will include nearly 1,000 samples over the next two and a half months, is part of the rigorous scientific planning necessary for future cleanup activities.

 Beginning August 25, 2005, crews will install a temporary dock along the southwest shore of the lake near Interstate 690.
 Honeywell's engineers and scientists will use the dock during the late summer and fall to collect samples from sediment, groundwater and water from the lake.

 "New data will be used in the implementation of the remediation plan to make sure that the remedy protects human health and the environment for the future," said Honeywell Syracuse Remediation Director John McAuliffe.